On a two-phase Serrin-type problem and its numerical computation

 \section{Local existence and uniqueness for the outer problem near concentric balls}

 It is clear that the overdetermined problem \eqref{odp} is solvable if $(D,\Omega)$ are concentric balls.
+Indeed, if $(D,\Omega)$ are concentric balls, then the unique solution of problem \eqref{pb d} will be radial, and thus it will automatically satisfy the two boundary conditions of \eqref{odp}, independently of $\sg_c$.
 The converse is not true.
 Here, we will show the existence of infinitely many nontrivial solutions $(D,\Omega)$ of the outer problem (Problem 2) by means of a perturbation argument based on the following version of the implicit function theorem for Banach spaces (see \cite[Theorem 2.7.2, pp.34--36]{Ni2001} for a proof).

 \begin{theorem}[Implicit function theorem] Suppose that $\mathcal{X}$, $\mathcal{Y}$ and $\mathcal{Z}$ are three Banach spaces, $\mathcal{U}$ is an open subset of $\mathcal{X}\times\mathcal{Y}$, $(x_0,y_0)\in \mathcal{U}$, and $\Psi:\mathcal{U}\to \mathcal{Z}$ is a Fr\'echet differentiable mapping such that $\Psi(x_0,y_0)=0$.
 Assume that the partial derivative $\pa_y \Psi(x_0,y_0)$ with respect to the variable $y$ at $(x_0,y_0)$ is a bounded invertible linear transformation from $\mathcal{Y}$ to $\mathcal{Z}$.
 Then there exists a neighborhood $\mathcal{U}_0$ of $x_0$ in $\mathcal{X}$ and a unique continuous function $g:\mathcal{U}_0\to \mathcal{Y}$ such that $g(x_0)=y_0$, $(x, g(x))\in \mathcal{U}$ and $\Psi(x, g(x))=0$ for all $x\in\mathcal{U}$.
 Moreover, the function $g$ is Fr\'echet differentiable in $\mathcal{U}_0$ and its Fr\'echet differential $g'$ can be written as